|Shopping cart is empty.|

 This only informs part of the story however.
 The bend at 50% is expressed as 100% , then the bend at 25% and 75% will be less (normally).
 Typically the bend at 25% will be around 67% to 70% of the mid bend and the top bend (75%) will be 72% to 76% of the mid number.

-But as you can see a 69% / 73% giving a “flex curve “ of 4 won’t be the same as mast with a curve of 80% / 84% also having a “flex curve” of 4.
+As you can see though, a 69% / 73% giving a “flex curve “ of 4 won’t be the same as mast with a curve of 80% / 84% also having a “flex curve” of 4.

-Membrane sails sometimes called string sails and are often given all kinds of wonderful names by other lofts, are designed with the structure in mind, as well as the shape.
+Membrane sails, sometimes called string sails and are often given all kinds of wonderful names by other lofts, are designed with the structure and shape in mind.
 The amount of fibre (string) used in the sail is varied by the designer and this variation can be used to get different characteristics from the sail.